-Capital calls into our lending LPs are a key source of AUM creation, and ultimately, earnings for the Corporation.
-Once capital is called into our lending LPs, it is included within the AUM of the Corporation as it will now earn a management fee (NOTE: it is possible for some forms of committed capital to earn a commitment fee despite being uncalled, in which case, it will also be included in AUM at that time).
-Conversely, once loans in our lending LPs are repaid, capital may be returned to investors in the form of a distribution, thereby reducing our AUM ("capital distributions").
+Capital calls into our private strategies LPs (as defined below) are a key source of AUM creation, and ultimately, earnings for the Corporation.
+Once capital is called into our private strategies LPs, it is included within the AUM of the Corporation as it will now earn a management fee.
+It is possible for some forms of committed capital to earn a commitment fee despite being uncalled, in which case, it will also be included in AUM at that time.
+Conversely, once loans in our private strategies LPs are repaid, capital may be returned to investors in the form of a distribution, thereby reducing our AUM ("capital distributions").